Code-Institute-Submissions/raw-dessert-recipes/README.md

 ### Content

-- The background photo on all pages of this website was copied from [Background photo](https://www.freepik.es/foto-gratis/barras-de-chocolate-oscuro-con-granos-de-cacao-en-la-mesa-de-madera_2727781.htm).
+- The background photo on all pages of this website was copied from [Background photo](https://image.freepik.com/foto-gratis/barras-de-chocolate-oscuro-con-granos-de-cacao-en-la-mesa-de-madera_23-2147873730.jpg).
-- The photo on the home text section of this website was copied from [Home photo](https://www.freepik.com/free-photo/fresh-chocolate-mini-cakes_2954822.htm#term=candy%20bowl&page=1&position=7).
+- The photo on the home text section of this website was copied from [Home photo](https://image.freepik.com/free-photo/fresh-chocolate-mini-cakes_23-2147896378.jpg).
 - The photo on the about text section of this website was copied from [About photo](https://www.pexels.com/search/chocolate/).
 - The health benefits text on the about text section of this website was copied from [About health benefits](https://www.webmd.com/diet/a-z/raw-foods-diet).
+- The photo on the recipes page of this website was copied from [Recipes photo](https://image.freepik.com/free-photo/melted-chocolate-bowl-and-crushed-bar-on-chopping-board-with-wooden-spoon_23-2147867190.jpg0).
-- The Recipies for this website were copied from [Recipies](http://rawfoodrecipes.com/).
+- The Recipes for this website were copied from [Recipes](http://rawfoodrecipes.com/).

 ### Media
 - The video used in this site was copied from [Background Video](https://www.youtube.com/watch?v=1hQ6pJ6bPik).